 After you are arrested, handcuffed, placed in some sort of law enforcement vehicle, you will be taken down to the office of that particular agency and begin the arrest process.
 There you will have your fingerprints and your photograph taken.
 At some point, a law enforcement agent may try to interview you.
 When this happens it is typically in your best interest to refuse to say anything and instead ask to speak to an attorney.

 After you have been processed, you will be taken before a magistrate judge who will make an initial determination as to whether there should be any release conditions.
-If the magistrate determines there will be release conditions, you can home if you meet those conditions.
+If the magistrate determines there will be release conditions, you can come home if you meet those conditions.
 If not, then there will be a detention hearing before that magistrate judge.
 The judge will make a decision regarding the conditions to assure you are not a safety risk to the community and do not pose a serious flight risk.

 If you are successful at a detention hearing, then you are able to go home.
 If you lose this hearing, then you and your lawyer can appeal to the judge who handled your case.